huff-language/huff-docs/src/tutorial/hello-world/README.md

 0x40            48656c6c6f2c20776f726c642100000000000000000000000000000000000000 // Correct encoding
 ```

-After this all we need to do is store the length of the data in 0x20, and the location of the data in 0x00 and we have what we want!
+Now we have "Hello, world!" stored, we have two things left to do.
+Store the length of the string in 0x20, and a pointer to the start of our dynamic data 0x00!
 Now let's see what that looks like in code.

 ## Implementation
 The following `MAIN` macro steps through this encoding in a clear way (gas optimization will be left as an exercise to the reader!)